|

 • What Is Business Income Insurance

-2. The money you make personally from your business activities including wages for employees who are paid on commission, bonuses, vacation pay and other benefits workers may derive from their employment status with a firm.
+2. The money you make from your business activities, including wages for employees paid on commission, bonuses, vacation pay, and other benefits workers may derive from their employment status with a firm.
 Overall yearly revenue determined by the number of hours worked multiplied by an hourly wage rate should also be included if it falls into this category.
-Some states require that all workers receive a minimum salary regardless of how many hours they work in order to be classified as “full time”.
+Some states require that all workers receive a minimum salary regardless of how many hours they work in order to be classified as “full-time”.

 • What is business income and extra expense coverage